Dince-afk/Data-Analysis-Science-Portfolio-in-R/README.md

 over the years.
 I love doing with with `tidyverse` and `ggplot2`, and rely heavy on its environment.

-Here are some example dataset analysises and my compilation of frequent data analysis problems plus their solutions.
+Here are some example analyses and my compilation of frequent data analysis problems plus their solutions.

 # 1. Example Data Analysis